spamegg1/tarski/README.md

 ## Usage

 To get a quick look and feel, you can execute `tarski.main.Example.runExample`.

+To play a quick game, you can execute `tarski.main.Example.playGame`.
+See below for more on game mode.

 Tarski's world is intended to be used interactively inside an IDE such as IntelliJ or Visual Studio Code.